What is a car hobby without a space to work?

 There's nothing wrong with that.
 In fact, I would go so far as to say there's something to be said for just enjoying the car as a car and leaving the dirty work to someone else.
 For me, though, while not nearly as important as driving and racing my cars, getting my hands dirty is still a big, important part of having a fulfilling hobby.

-In order to get my hands dirty, I require a facility to do it in.
+In order to get my hands dirty, I require a space to do it in.

-The Service Garage is a 12'x20'x10' Frontier Garage from VersaTube.
+The Wrench Works Service Garage is a custom-engineered 25'x40'x14' Summit Garage with a 12' attached carport from VersaTube.
 It's the least expensive, easiest to assemble, quality pre-fab steel building I've found.

-As you already know from the biography page, the Service Garage is an idea, not as yet a physical reality, so what it will ultimately end up being is in flux, but as of now, this is the most achievable space I've researched.
+As you already know from the biography page, the Wrench Works is an idea, not as yet a physical reality, so what it will ultimately end up being is in flux, but as of now, this is the least expensive, effectively functional space I've researched.

-After years of utilizing a makeshift workspace, I realized that both making sufficient progress on my Car Projects and having an enjoyable experience doing it requires a dedicated work shop.
+After years of utilizing a makeshift workspace, I realize that both making sufficient progress on my Car Projects and having an enjoyable experience doing it requires a dedicated workshop designed specifically for the tasks I need to perform.

-This garage is part of a very small complex comprised of it, the Storage Garage, a privacy fence surrounding it, and the walkways and driveways needed to provide easy access to them.
+This garage is part of a very small complex comprised of it, the Warehouse Storage Garage, a small Workshop, an RV Cover for a car hauler, three storage sheds I've nicknamed the Boxes, a privacy fence surrounding it, and the walkways and driveways needed to provide easy access to them.

-I've tried a number of layouts and have found the most compact design I can put together, which would allow me to fit it on less than a half-acre parcel with a small 1000 square foot house featuring an attached single car parking garage and the Storage Garage with some comfortable spaces between the buildings and generous setbacks necessary for a number of municipalities.
+I've tried a number of layouts and found the most compact design I can put together would allow me to fit it on about three-quarters of an acre with a small 1100 square foot house featuring an attached, spacious two car Parking Garage and Carport, with some comfortable spaces between the buildings and generous setbacks necessary for a number of municipalities.

-The building, itself, is 12'x20'x10' garage as mentioned above, with horizontal, painted, corrugated sheet metal siding and a galvanized 2"x3" square steel tube frame.
+The building, itself, is a 25'x40'x14' garage as mentioned above, with an attached 12'x40'x11' carport for washing and detailing.
+It features vertical, painted, corrugated sheet metal siding and a galvanized 2"x4" square steel tube frame.

-The garage door will be a roll up steel 9'x8' multi-panel door and the walk door will be a 36"x80" pre-hung steel unit.
+The garage door will be a roll up steel 12'x12' multi-panel door and the walk door will be a 36"x80" pre-hung steel unit.

 - Space to perform basic maintenance — which will also help reduce the costs associated with owning any of the cars as an additional benefit.